One Campaign, Two Audiences: Marketing to Conflicting Personas

 You can see the opportunities to influence this persona on her journey are limited to mass-market, multi-media awareness campaigns that attempt to dissuade before the awareness stage; paid search and PPC retargeting for pet store searches during consideration; and in-store education and/or refusal to sell at the hope-she-doesn’t-purchase stage.

-Alternatively, with education, a Susan lookalike may turn into an educated owner, but, for our purposes, let’s focus on the Susan who won’t change.
+Alternatively, with educational content, a Susan lookalike may turn into a great owner, but, for our purposes, let’s focus on the Susan who won’t change.

 Mary’s Persona (Lite) and Buyer’s Journey

 Mary is a single city-dweller.
 She’s finally reached financial stability and is living on her own.
 While she would love some companionship, she doesn’t have the space for a dog to run around and most cats are too independent for her liking.
 She’s had fish and hamsters, but their short lifespans and cages/tanks aren’t ideal for Mary, who wants to have a real connection with another being.
 She has resigned herself to believing she must wait until she’s in a larger home, since she thinks the only option is a dog.

 But wait — what’s that she sees?
 A cute, fluffy animal with big, friendly personality that’s comfortable in a compact space like her apartment?